ropdias/github-actions-1/README.md

-# Testing GitHub Actions 1
+# GitHub Actions 1 - Basic Building Blocks & Components

 This repository will be used to test GitHub Actions!